bxdoan/bxdoan/README.md

 <div align="center">

-> Dream big and dare to fail.
+> Happiness is not something readymade.
+It comes from your own actions.

-> — Norman Vaughan —
+> — Dalai Lama —

 </div>